zipper97412/openshift-origin/README.md

 ### NOTE

+The Service Catalog, Ansible Service Broker, and Template Service Broker will only deploy if CNS is enabled due to requirement for persistent storage.

+If CNS is enabled, the Registry will use Gluster for persistent storage; otherwise, it will use ephemeral storage.

 Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications.

 ### TROUBLESHOOTING